 That’s right, not only will it save you time because you aren’t peeling the apples, but also, by keeping the skin on and only removing it through the mill at the end, your applesauce will retain more of the nutrients and fiber from the apples.
 And if you use red-skinned apples, it makes a nice pink coloured applesauce!

 So enjoy this recipe.
-And if you have more apples than you want to make into applesauce, try these other a
+And if you have more apples than you want to make into applesauce, try these other apple recipes too:

 - 4 lbs apples washed and quartered (stem and blossom ends removed)